FGA0138-MDS-Ajax/2024.2-Virgo/AI/README.md

 Very great.

-Also, this framework has almost no initial learning curve, meaning rapid development, though it does impose a steep learning curve later for more advanced features.
+Also, this framework has almost no initial learning curve, meaning rapid development, though it does impose a steep learning curve later for more advanced features such as cache creation, image pre-processing steps with layers, custom training loops and callbacks.

-# Deployment TODO